crowbar/crowbar-openstack/README.txt

 Contributing
 ------------

-This repository contains a copy of the cookbook-openstack-database_service repository which is a git subtree.
+This repository contains a copy of the cookbook-openstack-database-service repository which is a git subtree.
 Here are some useful commands to help work with it:

 First add the cookbook repository as a remote:

 ```
-$ git remote add cookbook git@github.com:mapleoin/cookbook-openstack-database_service.git
+$ git remote add cookbook git@github.com:mapleoin/cookbook-openstack-database-service.git
 $ git fetch
 ```

 Then add the git subtree.

 ```
-$ git subtree add --prefix chef/cookbooks/openstack-database_service/ --squash cookbook master
+$ git subtree add --prefix chef/cookbooks/openstack-database-service/ --squash cookbook master
 ```

 Now you can push commits done to the upstream cookbook into that repository directly:

 ```
-$ git subtree push --prefix=chef/cookbooks/openstack-database_service/ cookbook master
+$ git subtree push --prefix=chef/cookbooks/openstack-database-service/ cookbook master
 ```